hannahdesmond/mastery-curriculum/chapter5/README.md

 <gif demonstrating calling `new` on Integer and the numbers coming out of it>

 > If you try to run the `Integer.new` code above, you'll get an error.
 Again, the reasons are complex and have to do with the deep-level implementation of Ruby.
-If you want to learn more, [here's some reading](https://stackoverflow.com/questions/3430280/how-does-object-id-assignment-work).
 For now, we're using `Integer.new` to illustrate how instances are created from classes.

 ## Creating new objects in the world